The cause is unknown but may be a reaction to certain medications or possibly hepatitis B or C infection.

 A doctor's evaluation

 Doctors typically base the diagnosis of lichen planus on how the rash looks and where it appears on the body.
 However, because many other disorders can look like lichen planus (such as lupus erythematosus Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic autoimmune inflammatory connective tissue disorder that can involve joints, kidneys, skin, mucous membranes, and blood vessel walls.
-Problems in the... read more on the body and candidiasis Symptoms or leukoplakia Precancerous changes in the mouth Growths can originate in any type of tissue in and around the mouth, including connective tissues, bone, muscle, and nerve.
-Growths most commonly form on the Lips Sides of the tongue Floor of... read more in the mouth), doctors typically do a biopsy (examination of tissue under a microscope).
+Problems in the... read more on the skin and candidiasis Candidiasis Candidiasis is a fungal infection caused by several species of the yeast Candida, especially Candida albicans.
+The most common type of candidiasis is a superficial infection of... read more or leukoplakia Precancerous changes in the mouth Growths can originate in any type of tissue in and around the mouth, including connective tissues, bone, muscle, and nerve.
+Growths most commonly form on the Lips Sides of the tongue Floor of... read more in the mouth or vagina), doctors typically do a biopsy (examination of tissue under a microscope).

-Once diagnosed, doctors may do other liver tests Liver Blood Tests Liver tests are blood tests that represent a noninvasive way to screen for the presence of liver disease (for example, hepatitis in donated blood) and to measure the severity and progress of... read more and tests for hepatitis infections.
+Once diagnosed, doctors may do other liver tests Liver Blood Tests Liver tests are blood tests that represent a noninvasive way to screen for the presence of liver disease (for example, viral hepatitis in donated blood) and to measure the severity and progress... read more and tests for hepatitis B and C infections.

 Treatment of Lichen Planus